DR. WALTER MILTON, JR.

-A marriage of media and education has birthed a career of purpose and success for Carleen Brown, who maneuvers at the cross-sections of these distinctive arenas and maximizes her expertise as a teacher, writer, speaker, and producer.
-Carleen holds a Bachelor of Arts degree in broadcast journalism and a Master of Arts degree in Christian school administration from Oral Roberts University.
-Her career in television began in the newsroom at KOTV-6, a CBS affiliate in Tulsa, Oklahoma, but her passion for youth compelled her from the newsroom to the classroom.
-She launched a teaching career in Atlanta, Georgia, where she gained experience as an elementary, middle and high school English teacher, served as a vice-principal and workshop presenter and crystalized her desire to advocate for experienced-based, lifelong learning and edutainment.
+Empowered by passion and purpose, Carleen Elisa couples her vocation and calling with her love for media and education, creating an impactful life of service.
+Carleen holds a B.A. in broadcast journalism and an M.A. in education from Oral Roberts University.
+Her television career began in the newsroom at a CBS affiliate in Tulsa, Oklahoma.
+An unyielding desire to work with youth, however, drew her from the newsroom to the classroom.
+She launched a teaching career in Atlanta, Georgia, where she gained experience as an elementary, middle and high school English teacher and crystalized her aspiration to advocate for experienced-based, lifelong learning and edutainment.

-Carleen’s career has crisscrossed media and education.
-She served as Associate Director of Communications for national public radio station Jazz 91.9 FM WCLK and the Division of Communication Arts at Clark Atlanta University.
-During her tenure, she served as an adjunct professor, teaching media and journalism courses, station manager of Clark Atlanta University Television (CAU-TV) – one of two educational access television stations cablecast in the City of Atlanta on the Comcast cable system and provided hands-on training opportunities in television production to radio/television/film, mass media majors.
-Carleen also produced and hosted a public affair show titled ATL Insider.
-The weekly, 30-minute program was the result of a partnership with Atlanta’s WB affiliate.
-For five years, she led a production team of students to produce, write and host the weekly program.
-Her guests included: local, state and national leaders; entrepreneurs; speakers; authors; and entertainers.
-The show received several regional Emmy nominations.
+Clark Atlanta University provided the ideal environment for this creative professional, allowing her skill sets and talents in one area to enhance the other.
+Carleen served as Associate Director of Communications for Jazz 91.9 FM WCLK, an NPR station licensed to the University, and for the Division of Communication Arts.
+During her tenure, she worked as an adjunct professor, teaching media and journalism courses.
+Additionally, she served as station manager of Clark Atlanta University Television (CAU-TV) – one of two educational access television stations cablecast in the City of Atlanta on the Comcast cable system.
+Carleen and her staff provided hands-on training opportunities in television production to radio/television/film, mass media majors.
+She also produced and hosted the public affairs show, ATL Insider.
+The weekly, 30-minute program was the result of a partnership with Atlanta's WB affiliate.
+For five years, Carleen led a production team of students to produce and host the show.
+Her guests included prominent local, state and national leaders, distinguished speakers, authors, and entertainers and received a regional Emmy nomination.

-Carleen left the classroom to freelance as a production coordinator, writer, script supervisor, and speaker.
-Her credits include: the independent feature film, Woodlawn; TV One’s original movie, MEDIA; ESPNU’s reality show, The Battle; TLC’s reality show, Undercover Princes; Lifetime networks reality series, Double Divas; and the Science Channel’s episodic series, Stuff You Should Know.
-In 2015, she moved to Washington D.C., to serve as Executive Assistant to Cathy Hughes, Founder and Chairwoman of Urban One, Inc., the largest, African American owned, integrated media company in the U.S. Carleen held that post for three years before accepting the position of Director of Special Projects for the company.
-Currently, she is the owner of STEP Media Group and works as a media consultant, freelance writer and speaker.
+Carleen left the classroom to freelance as a production coordinator, writer and script supervisor and has worked on projects featured in theaters and on several networks including, TLC, Lifetime, TV One, BET, the Science Channel, and ESPNU.
+In 2015, she relocated to Washington D.C., to serve as Executive Assistant to Cathy Hughes, Founder and Chairwoman of Urban One, Inc., the largest, African American owned, integrated media company in the U.S. Carleen held that post for three years before accepting the position of Director of Special Projects for the company.
+Currently, she is the owner of STEP Media Group and works as a media consultant, freelance writer and public speaker.
 She also co-hosts a weekly talk radio show in the DMV.

 Vernon C. BlanD